Theory of the Lamb shift and Fine Structure in muonic $\mathrm{^4He}$ ions and the muonic $\mathrm{^3He-^4He}$ Isotope Shift: Conclusion

+We specially thank A.~P.~Martynenko for providing the tools to repeat their calculation of the Friar moment, I.~Sick for providing us with a sum of Gaussians FF parameterization of the world data from elastic electron scattering, and S.~Bacca, N.~Barnea, O.~J.~Hernandez, C.~Ji, and N.~Nevo Dinur for enlightening discussions regarding the TPE contribution and for making available to us their updated results ahead of publication.

-The authors acknowledge support from the European Research Council (ERC) through StG. \#279765 and CoG. \#725039, the Excellence Cluster PRISMA of the Unversity of Mainz, and the Swiss National Science Foundation SNF, Project 200021\_165854.
+The authors acknowledge support from the European Research Council (ERC) through StG. \#279765 and CoG. \#725039, the Excellence Cluster PRISMA of the University of Mainz, and the Swiss National Science Foundation SNF, Project 200021\_165854.